 - To get rid of sore nipples.

-Mothers often face challenges with milk expression, but with the right kind of technique and massage, you can achieve best results.
-The technique of MER or milk ejection reflex can be performed in the following way:
+Mothers often face challenges with milk expression, but with the right kind of technique and massage, you can achieve good results.
+The technique of MER, or milk ejection reflex, can be performed in the following way:

 - You may begin by massaging the milk-producing cells and ducts at the top of the breast.
-By pressing firmly against the chest wall, you should move your fingers in circular motion.
+Press firmly against the chest wall, and move your fingers in a circular motion.

-- Stroke the breast from top to the nipple in a rhythmic manner.
+- Stroke the breast from the top to the nipple in a rhythmic manner.